Igadsme/Polaris/README.md

 2. Ensure Node.js is installed
 3. Run `npm start`
 4. Configure your domain to point to the server

+make sure you configure the production and and the index.html

 ## 📞 Support